 What’s the best rifle for survival?
 This is a highly debated question, and one that usually stirs up some pretty heated debate.
 While there’s no “perfect” survival rifle, I think the .22 rifle is probably one of the best survival guns that you can own.

-The perfect survival rifle is often the topic of heated conversations between survivalists; in my opinion, there are a number of reasons that a .22 should be at the top of your list.
+The perfect survival rifle is often the topic of heated conversations between survivalists; and while I’m sure I’m going to get some comments that totally disagree with what I’m about to say, there are a number of reasons that a .22 should be at the top of your list of guns.

 - The .22LR Rifle is one of the most affordable weapons in the world.
 For me, it’s all about getting the biggest bang for your buck; the .22 allows you to do just that.
 If you’re on a strict budget, the ability to buy multiple rifles, instead of one that might fail with time, just makes more sense.